-Prerequisite: Studio in Art or DDP Credit: .5 Examination: Local and Portfolio Assessment
+Grades: 10-12 (No Freshmen) Length: Semester Prerequisite: Studio in Art Credit: .5 strongly recommended

+Examination: Local and Portfolio Assessment

 This course is designed to give students an understanding of photography as both a means of communication and as an art form.
 Topics will include: the history of photography, use of a SLR camera, developing film, making quality prints, mounting photographs for display, careers in photography and the critical evaluation of photographs using appropriate terminology.
 Students will create a portfolio of their photographic work.